Oakland Park Boulevard: Route description

 After passing US 441, SR 816 enters the city of Oakland Park.
 For 2.6 mi, SR 816 passes through residential zones, with some businesses dotting the road, until its interchange with Interstate 95 (I-95).
 After I-95, SR 816 forms the border between Oakland Park and Wilton Manors for 1.2 mi, with an intersection with Powerline Road 0.2 mi from the interchange.
-Soon after, SR 816 intersects the Dixie Highway, followed by an intersection with Federal Highway one mile later as the road enters Fort Lauderdale.
+Soon after, SR 816 intersects the Dixie Highway, followed by an intersection with Federal Highway 1 mi later as the road enters Fort Lauderdale.
 The Coral Ridge Mall is located at the northeast corner of the intersection with Federal Highway.

 After Federal Highway, SR 816 continues for another mile before terminating at Ocean Boulevard (SR A1A).